The Hunt Calendars service supports numerous features that make it a powerful and flexible communication tool.

 Single events or all events within a specified date range can be exported using the iCalendar standard, which

-is used by many calendar systems, such as MS Outlook and Apple's iCal.
+is used by many calendar systems, such as Google Calendar, Outlook and Apple Calendar (iCal).

 Calendar Administration page: